Updated April 2026

 Critical limitation: BPC-157 has no completed human clinical safety trials.
 Current safety framing is derived primarily from preclinical animal studies plus limited case-level and community reporting.

-Preclinical safety profile: Across decades of animal research, reviews report favorable tolerability with no identified lethal dose and no consistent teratogenic, genotoxic, or anaphylactic signal in available models.
+Preclinical safety profile: Across decades of animal research, reviews report favorable tolerability with no identified lethal dose.
+Researchers also found no consistent evidence of birth defects (teratogenic effects), DNA damage (genotoxic effects), or severe allergic reactions (anaphylaxis) in the models tested.

 Injection-site reactions: Most commonly reported effects are mild local redness, irritation, or swelling that usually resolve and can be reduced by rotating sites.